AngelAndresM/MeiLian-Core-4.6.0/src/MeiLian.Core/Localization/MeiLian/READ_ME.txt

 This folder contains localization files for the application.

 You can add more languages here with appropriate postfixes.
-For instance, to add a German localization, you can add "AbpZeroTemplate-de.xml" or "AbpZeroTemplate-de-DE.xml".
+For instance, to add a German localization, you can add "MeiLian-de.xml" or "MeiLian-de-DE.xml".

 See http://www.aspnetboilerplate.com/Pages/Documents/Localization for more information.